Business Cards UK Guide: Design, Print Specs, and Best Practices

 What Essential Information Should Be Included?

-A business card must clearly communicate who you are and how to reach you.
+A business card must clearly communicate who you’re and how to reach you.
 At a minimum, include:

 Consider adding a QR code that links directly to your website, LinkedIn profile, or a digital portfolio.
-This bridges the gap between physical and digital interactions seamlessly.
+This bridges the gap between physical and digital interactions smoothly.

 You might also include social media handles (if relevant and professional) or a brief tagline that encapsulates your core service.
 Ensure all contact details are accurate and up-to-date.
 A common mistake is leaving an old phone number or email on printed cards.